Kubernetes Envoy

 container hook to slow the pod's shutdown and ensure drain timeouts are met.

-Getting and updating the Signal Sciences agent container image
+Getting and updating the agent container image

 An official signalsciences/sigsci-agent

-container image is available from the Signal Sciences account on Docker Hub.
+container image is available on Docker Hub.

 Alternatively, if you want to build your own image or need to customize the image, then follow the sigsci-agent build instructions.